DarinJoshua-dev/DarinJoshua-dev/README.md

 - 😁 Pronouns: ...
 He, Him, His, We, Me ✌
 - ⚡ Fun fact: ...
 I'm a Passionate Learner and Self-motivated Goal Achiever.
 I love to research and learn new things ⭐

 ----> Darin Joshua, An Enterprising & Energetic Engineer/Developer who loves to create & work in innovative, efficient & strategic ways towards Computer Science development.
 A Tech-Enthusiast who adores New Technologies, Innovations, etc. A Bold leader with Team Synergy enjoying to design, manage & plan solutions.
-Also a Visionary who has tons ideas which needs a ton of help from many!!
+Also a Visionary who has tons of ideas which needs a ton of help from many to blossom!!

 <img src="https://github.com/DarinJoshua-dev/DarinJoshua-dev/blob/master/My-Octocats-n-profile.gif" width="200" height="200">